0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

   </figure>
 </div>

-I did not notice those spellings right away.
+ I did not notice those spellings right away, like 'tmmr' and 'fkn'.
 Months later, when I was going back through everything, they stood out.
-The fake numbers were using slang like "fkn" and "tmmr.", all things Gavin would say.
-I searched every text message I had received since 2018, and he was the only person to ever use this slang.
+The fake numbers were using that exact slank all things Gavin would say.
+I actually still have all my texts going back 9 years now, so I searched every single one of them and the only people who used this slang were Gavin and the stalker phone #s.
+Another interesting thing.

 By late April, I was still trying to figure out who was behind the fake numbers.
 One number FaceTimed me one night, from an iPhone.
 I traced the number and found it resolved a man who lived in Seattle.
 I reached out, and the man **informed me that his cousin from Seattle, who now lives in Ohio, had told him to prank call my number.**